theproductcoach/PM-Skills-Demo/Machine Learning/Supervised/README.md

 ## Project Steps

 1. Import the Data
+Grab the csv or equivalent you will be using.
 2. Clean the Data
+Plenty of things to consider here: spaces, special characters, empty rows, missing fields etc.
 3. Split the data into training/test sets
+Generally for this you should be using 70-80% of the data for training and the remainder ofr testing
 4. Select an algorithm and build a model
+In this case we're using a decision tree classifier
 5. Train the model

 6. Make predictions with the model
 7. Evaluate Algorithm and Improve Accuracy